operator-framework/operator-sdk/doc/test-framework/scorecard.md

 The scorecard can be run using only a [Cluster Service Version (CSV)][olm-csv], providing a way to test cluster-ready and non-SDK operators.

-Running with a CSV alone requires both the `--csv-path=<CSV manifest path>` and `--olm-deployed` flags are set.
+Running with a CSV alone requires both the `--csv-path=<CSV manifest path>` and `--olm-deployed` flags to be set.
 The scorecard assumes your CSV and relevant CRD's have been deployed onto the cluster using the OLM when using `--olm-deployed`.
 This [document][olm-deploy-operator] walks through bundling your CSV and CRD's, deploying the OLM on minikube or [OKD][okd], and deploying your operator.
-Once these steps have been completed, run the scorecard with both `--csv-path=<CSV manifest path>` and `--olm-deployed` flags.
+Once these steps have been completed, run the scorecard with both the `--csv-path=<CSV manifest path>` and `--olm-deployed` flags.

 A few notes: